slimndap/wp-theatre/readme.txt

 Release Date: February 2nd, 2016

+* Enhancements
     * The plugin is now ready for [language packs hosted on WordPress.org](https://make.wordpress.org/plugins/2015/09/01/plugin-translations-on-wordpress-org/).
 This makes it much easier for you to contribute a translation of the plugin in your native language.
 Add you translation [here](https://translate.wordpress.org/projects/wp-plugins/theatre).

+* Bugfixes
+    * Fixed some layout glitches on the Theater extensions page (0.14.1).
+    * Listings were not working correctly if you combined the `start` and `post__not_in` params (0.14.2).
+    * Event imports didn't always clean up properly (0.14.2).

 = 0.13 =

 Release Date: September 3rd, 2015